 Casa Museo Casa Rafael Nuñez

-In my time visiting the Historical city of Cartagena.
+In my time, I was visiting the Historical city of Cartagena.
 This restaurant serves typical Peruvian cuisine and is my favorite restaurant to go to in Cartagena because the food is fresh and delicious.
 Every piece is a fresh explosion of taste.
 I must confess the tastiest and exquisite lunch I had in Restaurant Cuzco,

 Walking to the city of Cartagena is noticed the beautiful an architecture of the hotel Spa Casa Pestaqua, Hotel Boutique Spa, Centro, Calle Santo Domingo 33 – 63

-De design and interior are typical for Cartagena; the authentic elements are preserved and is seamlessly fit into the architecture of this unique hotel.
+De design and interior are typical for Cartagena; the authentic elements are preserved and are seamlessly fit into the architecture of this unique hotel.

-Sushi lovers in Cartagena this is the place to be.
-Tasty and fresh Sushi and made on a creative, tasty way.
-Restaurant Sushi Room, Cartagena centro histórico, Carrera 3 N 33-38
+Sushi lovers in Cartagena, this is the place to be.
+Tasty and fresh Sushi and made in a creative, tasty way.
+Restaurant Sushi Room, Cartagena Centro histórico, Carrera 3 N 33-38

 Baruco by Cuzco is my second restaurant to go out into the evening is Baruco The location is in the centrum, and the food is delicious, live music, high setting and the architecture of the restaurant bring you in the heart of Cartagena,